lightning/bolts/02-peer-protocol.md

 the receiving node's `htlc-minimum-msat`.

-A sending node MUST NOT add an HTLC if it would result in it offering more than the remote's `max-num-htlcs` HTLCs in the remote commitment transaction.
+A sending node MUST NOT add an HTLC if it would result in it offering more than the remote's `max-accepted-htlcs` HTLCs in the remote commitment transaction.

 A sending node MUST set `id` to 0 for the first HTLC it offers, and